moralescastillo/mysite/_posts/2024-01-17-dbt-vscode-extension.md

 <br>

-Your models, more likely than not, will include Jinja placeholders.
-This prevents you from running the model-in-progress directly from the CLI against your DWH.
+More likely than not, our models will include Jinja placeholders.
+This fact prevents us from running the model-in-progress directly from the CLI against our DWH.

-This feature takes the model-in-progress and compiles the Jinja placeholders to run a preview of our model's results.
+This feature takes the model-in-progress and compiles it with Jinja placeholders, to run a preview of our model's results.

-While using this tool, the user can always specify a limit of results to show, hence limiting DWH resource consumption.
+Moreover, while using this feature, the user can always specify a limit of results to show, hence limiting DWH resource consumption.

-Please, keep in mind that this feauture unfortunately does not work with all dbt adapters.
-The preview query automatically places a `limit 100` towards the end of the compiled query.

-For this reason, the preview feature does not work with the MSSQL adaptor and derivatives.
+Unfortunately, this feauture unfortunately does not work with the MSSQL adaptor and derivatives.

 ### [Create and Edit Documentation in dbt Power User](https://marketplace.visualstudio.com/items?itemName=innoverio.vscode-dbt-power-user#gendoc)

 One of the reasons why documentation falls out of our priorities is because of the number of steps between our work and the documentation itself.

-After finishing their model, the user would normally to the dbt project's models folders, and look for the righ schema YAML file to document the model in.
-If a new schema file needs to be created, then the user would normally get stuck at the "how do you format one of these once again?".
+For example, after finishing their model, the user would normally go to the dbt project's models folders, and look for the righ schema YAML file to document the model in.

+If a new schema file needs to be created, then the user would normally run into the issue of forgetting how to format the YAML document "how do you format one of these once again?".
 It is really inconvenient.

 ![2024-01-17-dbt-vscode-extension-img03](/images/2024-01-17-dbt-vscode-extension-img03.jpg){:loading="lazy"}
 <font size="-1"><center><span> An example view of the documentation feature </span></center></font>